jadesrochers/geomap/README.md

 #### The inputs needed are geographic features and data -
 The package is designed to try and handle all the map setup and appearance,
 but it needs the geographic features in the form of geojson.
+#### The data/feature identifying key can be chosen; should be unique
+By default the maps will use GEO_ID to give features unique keys and
+select data if a data object is passed.
+This must be found within each
+feature's properties.
+To use a different identifying key,the featurekey argument can be passed
+to any of the map components and it will be used instead of GEO_ID.
-It needs a data object with GEO_ID: data pairs if you want to display data.
+#### Data should be an object with featurekey: data pairs -
+For the components to correctly associate data with features, provide
+an object with the GEO_ID/featurekey values as keys and the data as values.

 #### There are preset US maps
 I set up the projection/scaling for some UsMap setups.
-1. UsCounty
+1. UsMap
 This map does US Counties and state outlines.
 If data is added, it is
-assumed to be for the counties.
+used to colorize the counties.
-2. UsState
+2. UsStateMap
 US states, no counties.
 Any data added will be used for the states.
-3. UsCountyOnly
+3. UsCountyMap
 This map does counties without state boundaries.
 **Example here**
 [US State map with generated data](https://codesandbox.io/s/usstate-data-interactive-map-koe14)